cawa-93/vite-electron-builder/README.md

 ### Vue [![Vue version](https://img.shields.io/github/package-json/dependency-version/cawa-93/vite-electron-builder/vue?label=%20)][vue] (optional)
 - By default, web pages are built using [Vue].
 However, you can easily change it.
 Or do not use additional frameworks at all.
-(See [React fork](https://github.com/soulsam480/vite-electron-react-starter))
 - Also, by default, the [vue-router] version [![Vue-router version](https://img.shields.io/github/package-json/dependency-version/cawa-93/vite-electron-builder/vue-router?label=%20)][vue-router] is used.
 - Code formatting rules follow the latest Vue recommendations and best practices thanks to [eslint-plugin-vue].
 - Installed [Vue.js devtools beta](https://chrome.google.com/webstore/detail/vuejs-devtools/ljjemllljcmogpfapbkkighbhhppjdbg) with Vue 3 support.